Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Best For

-Ethical businesses, charities, and social enterprises that want a values-driven banking partner.
+Your business needs a banking partner with a published ethical policy, particularly charities and social enterprises where funder scrutiny makes that requirement real.
 Particularly strong for grant-funded organisations where banking ethics are a funder requirement.

 Not Ideal For

-Businesses wanting cutting-edge mobile banking or fintech integrations.
-Also unsuitable for businesses where ethical alignment isn’t a firm requirement and the £7/month from day one is a cost that free alternatives would eliminate.
+Skip Co-op if you need cutting-edge mobile banking or fintech integrations.
+Also unsuitable for businesses where ethical alignment is not a firm requirement and the £7/month from day one is a cost that free alternatives would eliminate.

 Key Facts